kormide/recipe/README.md

 ## TL;DR

-First, you create a [cookbook.yaml]() file for each of your services.
-The cookbook contains information about the domain concepts belonging to the service and what information you need to set them up.
+Create a [cookbook.yaml]() that descirbes the domain concepts within a service.

-Then, you use the cookbook to generate **ingredients**, builder-style objects that set up some domain concept, and implementation **hooks**, which carry out the actual service logic for instantiating them.
-Hooks and ingredients can be generated in any of the supported languages.
+Use the cookbook to generate **ingredients**—builder-style objects used to set up domain concepts, and **hooks**—service-side implementations for each of the ingredients.
+Either can be generated in any of the supported languages.

-You can then setup each of your integration tests by baking **recipes** that are composed of ingredients or other recipes:
+Set up the data for integration tests by baking **recipes** of the generated ingredients (or other recipes).

 ##### In Java...
 ```java